rodabhari/science_diffusion/README.md

 # Science Diffusion
-Ongoing work on science diffusion.
-WIP code.
+Repo for ongoing work on science diffusion.
+WIP.